Bryan0x05/c5610Project/README.md

 *  "enter", to repeat last output to terminal and new CLI prompt.

 ## Command Line(CLI) Primer
 * info - prints out the current nodes URI which is ipAddr:port of the listening socket.
+This info can be used to make a connection.
 * makeConn - establishes a 2-way connection between nodes
 * sendMsg - will send an plaintext msg by default, and any receiving peer will print out the msg to their commandline.
 * exchangeKey - Once a connection is established, keys can be exchanged between nodes.
 Future communcation between nodes will now be encrypted but not certified
 * regKey - Gets a cert from the CA
 * checkKey - exchanges certs between peers and requests validation of cert from the CA. If successful future messages are encrypted and certified.

+### Running Test Cases
+python3 test_test.py

 ### Notes
 * Only 1 CA is supported at a given time in the network.